B-Mags/Audio-Engineering-How-Tos/HowToMasterAnAudiobook.md

 ## Take it step-by-step

-The following guide illustrates how to master an audiobook to Recorded Books specifications.
+The following guide illustrates how to master an audiobook to ACX specifications.
 All deliverables should meet these specifications.

 If you are new to this process, follow this guide sequentially.